 Differentiating Yourself in the Technology Space

 Is your technology marketing content like those generic products at the grocery store or does your organization have a brand strategy?
 In today’s highly competitive technology market, brands that set themselves apart from the pack are more likely to get the attention of potential customers.
 In a market where many companies even have extremely similar names, it’s even more important to use your branding and content marketing to stand out.

 Off-brand products may be appealing if you're value shopping at the grocery store, but is this really how you want to promote your organization?
 What are you going to do to encourage someone to choose your brand over another similar company with similar products and services?

-If your content is generic, it doesn't promote any qualities that differentiate you from a competitor.
+If your content is generic, it doesn't promote any qualities that differentiate your brand from a competitor's.
 Even if your products are superior, you're at risk of losing business to competitors who have better marketing material but inferior products and services.
 Putting extra effort into marketing makes prospects feel like they're getting extra value out of their purchase.